 Additionally, the quality of mineral oil can vary depending on its source and refinement process.
 It is important to choose food-grade mineral oil that is specifically labeled for culinary use.
 This ensures that the oil is free from impurities and safe to consume.

-See also How long to cook hamburgers on the grill temperature
+See also How to cook alaskan halibut

 Overall, while mineral oil can be used for certain cooking purposes, it is important to use it in moderation and choose a high-quality, food-grade oil.
 It is also advisable to consult with a healthcare professional or nutritionist before incorporating mineral oil into your cooking routine, especially if you have any underlying health conditions.